Stefan Edberg

+Jan Stefan Edberg ([ˈstěːfan ˈêːdbærj]; born 19 January 1966) is a Swedish former professional tennis player.
+He was ranked as the world No. 1 in both men's singles and men's doubles by the Association of Tennis Professionals (ATP), one of two players in the Open Era to hold both positions (alongside John McEnroe).
+Edberg won 41 career singles titles and 18 doubles titles, including nine majors: six in singles and three in men's doubles.
+A major practitioner of the serve-and-volley style of tennis, Edberg also won the 1989 year-end championships, led Sweden to four Davis Cup titles, and won four Masters Series titles and four Championship Series titles.
+After retirement, Edberg coached Roger Federer from January 2014 to December 2015.

 Career

+Juniors

 Edberg first came to the tennis world's attention as a junior player.
-He won all four Grand Slam junior titles in 1983 to become the first (and only) player to achieve the "Junior Grand Slam" in the open era.
-Later that year as a professional, Edberg won his first career doubles title in Basel.
-Edberg accidentally caused the death of linesman Dick Wertheim with an errant serve during the 1983 US Open.
+In the early 1980s, he won the European Junior Championships in the Under 14 and Under 16 categories, beating Jonas Svensson in both finals.
+He then won all four Grand Slam junior titles in 1983 to become the first (and only) player to achieve the "Junior Grand Slam" in the open era.

+1983–1985: Teenage Grand Slam champion

+In 1983 Edberg won his first career doubles title in Basel.
 In 1984, Edberg won his first top-level singles title in Milan.
 Edberg also won the tennis tournament at the 1984 Summer Olympics when the sport was an exhibition event and partnered with fellow Swede Anders Järryd to reach the final of the US Open.
 Edberg also reached the French Open doubles final with Järryd in 1986 and consequently was world No. 1 in doubles in that year.

 U.S. fans first took notice of Edberg's professional career when he won the U.S. Indoor in Memphis in February 1985, defeating Yannick Noah in the final.
 Edberg's first two Grand Slam singles titles came at the Australian Open.
-In December 1985, he defeated Mats Wilander in straight sets to claim his first major title.
-In January 1987, he defended his title by defeating local favourite Pat Cash in five sets to win the last Australian Open held on grass courts.
-Edberg also won the Australian Open and US Open men's doubles titles in 1987 (partnering fellow Swede Anders Järryd).
+In December 1985, he defeated No. 1 Ivan Lendl in a five-set epic Australian Open semi-final match which was stopped multiple times by rain and played over two days.
+He then defeated Mats Wilander in straight sets to claim his first major title.